Ziyangll/DuoQ/README.md

 # DuoQ
-A sample landing page for a tinder clone.
+A sample landing page of a tinder clone.

 Created with Bootstrap4, HTML5, and CSS3.